Vsxbamboo/Fraction-Calculator/README.md

 # Fraction-Calculator
-It is a calculator software programmed in java.
+It is a calculator software programmed in java8.
 And it has a basic GUI interface.